-5354. (a) The officer providing conservatorship investigation shall investigate all available alternatives to conservatorship and shall recommend conservatorship to the court only if no suitable alternatives are available.
-This officer shall render to the court a written report of investigation prior to the hearing.
-The report to the court shall be comprehensive and shall contain all relevant aspects of the person's medical, psychological, financial, family, vocational, and social condition, and information obtained from the person's family members, close friends, social worker, or principal therapist.
-The report shall also contain all available information concerning the person's real and personal property.
-The facilities providing intensive treatment or comprehensive evaluation shall disclose any records or information that may facilitate the investigation.
-If the recommendation conservatorship was made pursuant to subdivision (c) of Section 5352, the existing probate conservator shall disclose any records or information that may facilitate the investigation.
-If the officer providing conservatorship investigation recommends against conservatorship, he or she shall set forth all alternatives available.
-A copy of the report shall be transmitted to the individual who, or the court that, originally recommended conservatorship, to the person or agency, if any, recommended to serve as conservator, and to the person recommended for conservatorship.
-The court may receive the report in evidence and may read and consider the contents thereof in rendering its judgment.
+1 aspects of the person's medical, psychological, financial, family, 2 vocational, and social condition, and information obtained from 3 the person's family members, close friends, social worker, or 4 principal therapist.
+The report shall also contain all available 5 information concerning the person's real and personal property.
+6 The facilities providing intensive treatment or comprehensive 7 evaluation shall disclose any records or information that may 8 facilitate the investigation.
+If the recommendation for 9 conservatorship was made pursuant to subdivision (c) of Section 10 5352, the conservator in a proceeding under the Probate Code shall 11 disclose any records or information that may facilitate the 12 investigation.
+If the officer providing conservatorship investigation recommends against conservatorship, he or she shall set forth all 13 14 alternatives available.
+A copy of the report shall be transmitted to 15 the individual who, or the court, in a proceeding under the Probate 16 Code, that, originally recommended conservatorship, to the person 17 or agency, if any, recommended to serve as conservator, and to 18 the person recommended for conservatorship.
+The court may 19 receive the report in evidence and may read and consider the 20 contents thereof in rendering its judgment.
+21